In 2 states, 1 in 20 residents missed during US head count

 On the flip side, residents in eight states were overcounted during the once-a-decade head count that is used to allocate political power and federal funding.
 In Minnesota and Rhode Island, overcounts appear to have saved them from losing congressional seats.

 In the remaining 36 states and the District of Columbia, the overcounts and undercounts were not statistically significant.
-Undercounts signal people were missed, and overcounts suggest they were counted more than once.
+Undercounts signal people were missed.
+Overcounts suggest they were counted more than once, as for example, children of divorced parents who share custody or people with vacation homes.

 The figures released Thursday from the Post-Enumeration Survey serve as a report card on how well residents in the 50 states and District of Columbia were counted during a census that faced unprecedented obstacles from a pandemic, hurricanes and wildfires, social unrest and political interference by the Trump administration.